 Directions

-• 1Cut the stems and remove the seeds from peppers.
+1Cut the stems and remove the seeds from the peppers.
 The seeds can be bitter, so get rid of them.
-Use a pair of kitchen scissors to cut the stem away and then shake or scrape the seeds from the inside of each pepper.
+Use kitchen scissors to cut the stem away and then shake or scrape the seeds inside each pepper.
 (If you have sensitive skin, wear gloves to prevent the oils from getting on your hands.
 Also, be careful not to touch your eyes during or after working with chili peppers).

-3Transfer the toasted chilies to a large pot or large bowl and cover with hot water.
-Cover with a lid to prevent steam from escaping and set aside for 20 minutes.
-(When using a bowl, a large plate works well as a lid.)
+3Transfer the toasted chilies to a large pot or bowl and cover with hot water.
+Cover with a lid to prevent steam escaping and set aside for 20 minutes.
+(A large plate works well as a lid when using a bowl.)

 2Place the onions and garlic into a blender.
-Add the cumin, coriander, Mexican oregano, 1/2 teaspoon of salt and unsweetened cocoa powder.
-Set aside until the peppers are done.
+Add the cumin, coriander, Mexican oregano, 1/2 teaspoon of salt, and unsweetened cocoa powder.
+Set aside until the peppers are ready.

-3When the chilies are done, use tongs to transfer them to the blender with onions and spices.
+3When the chilies are ready, use tongs to transfer them to the blender with onions and spices.

 7Taste the sauce.
-If it tastes flat, add a bit more salt and a teaspoon of vinegar.
+If it tastes flat, add more salt and a teaspoon of vinegar.
 If it tastes bitter, add a teaspoon or so of sugar to balance it out.

 Adam and Joanne's Tips

-• Mexican oregano is different than the more common Mediterranean oregano found in the spice aisle.
-They actually come from different plants.
+- Mexican oregano: This differs from the more common Mediterranean oregano found in the spice aisle.
+They come from different plants.
 Mexican oregano has grassy, citrusy undertones, while Mediterranean oregano has more sweet with anise undertones.
-We buy our Mexican oregano from a local Mexican grocery store, but you should also be able find it online.
+We buy our Mexican oregano from a local Mexican grocery store, but you should also be able to find it online.
 If you cannot find it, don’t worry, the flavor profiles might not be exactly the same, but you can substitute marjoram, dried verbena and even Mediterranean oregano for Mexican oregano.

 Great tips on the salt, sugar and vinegar.
 1/2 tsp of each really balanced it out to my liking.
 Thank you!